 For his military service, Staff Sergeant John Yukiharu Harano was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Combat Infantryman Badge, and Distinguished Unit Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

-In 1948, the Army was closing the smaller cemeteries in Italy and France.
-They offered the families the option of their son remaining in a larger American cemetery or returned home.
-The Harano family decided to have Johnny returned to the U.S. His father filed for his government tombstone on June 22, 1948 – an upright granite marker with the Christian cross.
+In 1948, the Army began the process of closing the smaller military cemeteries in France, and offered families the choice of at the U.S. Military Cemetery in Epinal, or returning him for reburial at a cemetery designed by the family.
+The Harano family decided to have Johnny returned to the US.
+His father filed for his government tombstone on June 22, 1948 – an upright granite marker with the Christian cross.
 It was verified on June 30, 1949, and ordered from Tate, Georgia, on August 8 to be shipped to North Platte, Nebraska, in care of Earl Harano, 1016 W. 12th Street.

-His remains were among those of 41 Nebraskans on the USAT Oglethorpe Victory that arrived in the U.S. on July 10, 1948.
+Harano’s remains were among those of 41 Nebraskans on the USAT Oglethorpe Victory that arrived in New York Harbor on July 10, 1948.

 Staff Sergeant John Yukiharu Harano was interred next to his parents at the North Platte Cemetery, Lot 356E, in North Platte, Nebraska.